 This course is aimed at successful candidates in the internal or external competitive examinations.

-- To find out more about the job and eligibility criteria for the competitive examination
+- To find out more about the job or eligibility criteria for the competitive examinations

 Internal competitive examination

 Aimed at civil servants with at least four years experience

 The competitive examination is open to candidates who are nationals of a member state of the European Community or any other state that is a member of the European Economic Area who possess a diplôme national (national degree) recognising advanced second cycle study or a diplôme universitaire technologique (DUT – two-year university degree in technology) or any other equivalent degree, enumerated in the list established by joint order of the Ministers for Health and the Civil Service.